Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Fine, I guess," Francis said, struggling to keep his steely face as Ricard leaned down and lifted him into his arms.
 "But I fail to see how this is for my own good.
 I have the same amount of legs that you do, shouldn't I get to use them?"

 "You make a good point," Ricard said, cradling the smaller fox in his embrace.
-"But you're also the perfect size for me to hold, which I think is the more important characteristic here."
+"But you're also the perfect size for me to carry, which I think is the more important characteristic here."